RobnettSean22/email-archives/REPORT.md

 });
 ```

-## Sort
+## **Sort**

-Like most email archives, I sorted the data by date upon initial render.
-The user can choose to sort by email, subject, and back to date if they wish to.
+> _Like most email archives, I sorted the emails by date upon initial rendering.
+The user can choose to sort by email, subject, and back to date if they wish to._

 _**Date**_